Laurarestrepo03/Laurarestrepo03/README.md

 I'm Laura, and here's some info. about me:
 - 🐐 I'm a Systems and Computing Engineering student at Universidad de los Andes.
-- 🐍 I've worked as an Introduction to Programming (using Python) tutor.
+- 🐍 I've been an Introduction to Programming (using Python) tutor.
+- 🖥️ I'm planning to get an M.S. in SW development.
+- 🎮 I'm planning to get an M.S. in videogame development.

 I have worked with the following languages and tools: